Registration Manager Dushyan Ashton highlights what registrants need to do to in order to renew their registration for the next two-year cycle.

 Payment alone is not sufficient to keep your name on the Register.
 If you do not renew your registration in time, you will be removed from the Register just after the renewal deadline.

-- Make sure we hold the correct email address for you on our records
+- Make sure the email address on your account is one you personally control

 - Make sure your online account is activated before you log in